Green eyeshadow looks are captivating and charming.

-- Mascara and eyeliner should always be the part of your green eyeshadow looks.
+- Mascara and eyeliner should always be part of your green eyeshadow looks.

-- To intensify the color start with applying a white cream base on the lid before applying the eyeshadow.
+- To intensify the color, start by applying a white cream base on the lid before applying the eyeshadow.

 - If you want to highlight the inner corners of your eyes, simply add more color to intensify the green shade.